Posts in beginner

 - 04 June 2022

 Often, the model we want to fit is not a perfect line between some \(x\) and \(y\).
 Instead, the parameters of the model are expected to vary over \(x\).
 There are multiple ways to handle this situation, one of which is to fit a spline.
-The spline is effectively multiple individual lines, each fit to a different section of \(x\), that are tied together at their boundaries, often called knots.
+Spline fit is effectively a sum of multiple individual curves (piecewise polynomials), each fit to a different section of \(x\), that are tied together at their boundaries, often called knots.

 Sampler Statistics